Lanzhou-J/wedding-dress-app/README.md

 - Heroku is used to deploy the rails app.

 # User stories for my app
-- As a Bridal wedding dresses shop owner (merchant) or designer, I want to use this platform to display all my products including wedding dresses and accessories, and do business online.
-I also want to take orders and communicate with customers for designing custom wedding dresses.
+- As a Bridal wedding dresses shop owner (merchant) or designer, I want to use this platform to display all my products/designs including wedding dresses and accessories, and do business, receiving payments online.
+I also want to communicate with customers for designing custom wedding dresses.

 - As a customer, I want to use this platform to find wedding dresses that suit me and communicate with other brides, see their comments and ratings of a particular product.
 I also want to add a product to a cart so that I can purchase multiple items at once.

 - As a bride who has already had the wedding, I would use the platform to sell preowned, used and second-hand wedding dresses.

+- As an admin of the platform, I want to manage the data (e.g. users, dresses, shops) of the app on a easy-to-use dashboard.

 # Wireframes:
 Wireframes were created for each page during the planning stage of the project.
 Wireframes are presented below.
 The tools that I used to create wireframes are Balsamic wireframes Desktop and Procreate app on ipad.